tuskbuddy/site/exampleSite/content/ultimate-chicken-noodle-soup.md

 #### Where's this recipe from?

-[Taste of Home](https://www.tasteofhome.com/recipes/the-ultimate-chicken-noodle-soup/ "Taste of Home"), the American home-style cooking magazine I'm frankly surprised is still around!
-Perhaps their most excellent feature is that the ingredients and directions aren't padded with five hundred paragraphs of SEO filler like many other recipe blogs: everything is at the top of the page for your convenience.
+[Taste of Home](https://www.tasteofhome.com/recipes/the-ultimate-chicken-noodle-soup/ "Taste of Home"), the American home-style cooking magazine I'm frankly surprised is still around.
+Perhaps their most excellent feature is that the ingredients and directions are near the top of the page for your convenience!
+The important bits are, refreshingly, not padded with five hundred paragraphs of SEO filler like many, many other recipe blogs.

 #### Anything to know before making it?